timoniq/telegrinder/docs/tools/checkbox.md

 One of them is checkbox scenario, which is used to create an inline checkbox with particular options.

-Callback data is generated and processed automatically.
+Callback data is generate_noded and processed automatically.
 Checkbox performs event collection via `asyncio.Event`, so it is extremely easy to integrate such scenario in your funnel bot.

 There is an obvious disadvantage of such way of collecting events: states are supposed to be short.